Jac-Zac/First_AI_project/README.md

 ###### This is my list of GOALS for the foreseeable future

+**You have to better the testing.sh file to many repetitions of echo and new line character**

 0. Make topology a constexpr without errors
 1. I have to save the weights in a vector in the correct way, I have started to do that in Net.h in the other constructor
 2. I have to code a loss function -> the loss function has to be in term of the Bellman equation calculated with respect to the value network